Tommy Pham Preview, Player Props: Diamondbacks vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Cubs' 4.10 team ERA ranks 14th among all MLB pitching staffs.

-- The Cubs surrender the seventh-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (156 total, 1.1 per game).

-- His last appearance was on Monday against the San Francisco Giants, when the left-hander tossed eight scoreless innings while allowing two hits.
+- His most recent time out was on Tuesday against the San Francisco Giants, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.

+- The 33-year-old has an ERA of 3.89, with 6.1 strikeouts per nine innings, in 20 games this season.
+Opponents have a .249 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.